Moddable-OpenSource/moddable/documentation/devices/qca4020/README.md

 ### Stack

-You may change the stack size of the XS task.
+If you encounter stack overflows, the stack size of the XS task can be increased by changing `xsMain_THREAD_STACK_SIZE` in `$MODDABLE/build/devices/qca4020/base/xsmain.c`.

 > Note: When `configCHECK_FOR_STACK_OVERFLOW` is set to **2** in **FreeRTOSConfig.h**, the `vApplicationStackOverflowHook()` error handler is invoked.

 > `vApplicationStackOverflowHook()` is found in `$MODDABLE/build/devices/qca4020/xsProj/src/main.c`

-If you're running into stack overflows, you can change the define `xsMain_THREAD_STACK_SIZE` in: `$MODDABLE/build/devices/qca4020/base/xsmain.c`.

 ## Linux build and Deploy

 ### Build Linux tools and Moddable app

-Build Moddable tools for linux (if you haven't already):
+Build Moddable tools for Linux (if you haven't already):

 	cd $MODDABLE/build/makefiles/lin
 	make

-Build a Moddable app:
+Build the Moddable `helloworld` app:

 	cd $MODDABLE/examples/helloworld
-	mcconfig -d -m -p qca4020
+	mcconfig -d -m -p qca4020/cdb

-> This creates a library `xs_qca4020.a` that contains the app and its assets and the xs runtime.
+> The `mcconfig` tool builds the application and generates the `xs_qca4020.a` archive, which contains the app, any assets and the XS runtime.

-You will need to set some environment variables:
+You will need to set some environment variables to configure the stub application build:

 	export APP_NAME=helloworld
 	export DEBUG=1

+> Note: The `APP_NAME` environment variable value must match the name of the application being built.

 Build the stub application to link in the qca4020 libraries and *main.c*.

 	cd $MODDABLE/build/devices/qca4020/xsProj/build/gcc